 Access to HE

-64 points Higher Level
+64 UCAS points at Higher Level

 Irish Leaving Certificate

-64 points higher level
+64 UCAS points at higher level

 Completion of two full years study and an awarded qualification

 Salford Alternative Entry Scheme (SAES)

 We welcome applications from students who may not meet the stated entry criteria but who can demonstrate their ability to pursue the course successfully.
 Once we have received your application we will assess it and recommend it for SAES if you are an eligible candidate.